 (3) Where there is a dispute between the debtor and the credit provider in relation to the liability of the debtor to pay a reasonable amount reasonably incurred or expended by the credit provider in the exercise of a right in relation to a regulated contract arising from the default of the debtor, the Tribunal, on the application of the debtor or credit provider, may determine the amount of that liability.

-77. Right to revoke offer is paramount
+77. Negating etc. right to revoke offer to enter into contract, provisions in contracts as to

 (1) A provision in an agreement to the effect that a person does not have a right to revoke an offer to enter into a regulated contract —